-- 61. Before considering the merits of this case the Chamber must decide whether to accept it, taking into account the admissibility criteria set out in Article VIII(2) of the Agreement. - 62.
-One of the applicants, Stevo Popović (CH/00/5635), directed the application against both Bosnia and Herzegovina and the Federation of Bosnia and Herzegovina.
-The Chamber will consider the admissibility of this application as against Bosnia and Herzegovina and the Federation of Bosnia and Herzegovina.
-In the other cases the Chamber will only consider the admissibility as against the Federation of Bosnia and Herzegovina.
+82. Before considering the merits of this case the Chamber must decide whether to accept it, taking into account the admissibility criteria set out in Article VIII(2) of the Agreement.

+83. One of the applicants, Olga Kuljanin (CH/00/5946), directed her application against both Bosnia and Herzegovina and the Federation of Bosnia and Herzegovina.
+The Chamber will consider the admissibility of the applications as against Bosnia and Herzegovina and the Federation of Bosnia and Herzegovina.